Percona-QA/gaai/README.md

 Thank you credits
 * Percona, the great company I work for
+* My colleagues, who are always helpful
-* My Family, for always allowing me time
+* My family, for always allowing me time
 * My Heavenly Father, for all I have and am